 Choosing a bar or restaurant your guest of honour loves is always a smart option for a surprise birthday, and it makes it easier to keep the secret under wraps.
 If you’re kicking the party off with a cocktail or drinks reception, pre-arranging a bar tab ensures ordering drinks is quick and easy.
 If you want to hold a surprise birthday party at a club, talk with the management about wristbands or other ways to track your group’s spending.

-Canapés, party boards and share plates are an ideal choice for surprise parties.
+Canapés, party boards and share plates are ideal choices for surprise parties.
 For bonus points, serve your guest of honour’s favourite foods or cocktails.

 To avoid singling out your guest of honour, figure out what they’ll most likely be wearing at the time of the surprise, and advise your other guests to dress accordingly.
 Carefully consider the big reveal ahead of time as there’s nothing worse than a guest being caught in plain sight or prematurely shouting ‘surprise!’
 Remember to film or photograph the big reveal, and don’t sweat it if the surprise is given away – in the end, it’s really the thought that counts.